Aidan275/spark-iot-ts/README.md

 ### Reading point using metadata and history range

 ```
-from au.com.gegroup.ts.datetime.utils import *
+from nubespark.ts.datetime.utils import *
-boolHis = reader.metadata('his and point and id == @S.site.hayTest.Bool1', key_col="id").history(this_month()).read()
+boolHis = reader.metadata('his and point and id == @S.site.hayTest.Bool1').history("today").read()
 ```
-metadata has two arguments: points filter in haystack format and the field of metadata that should be matched with pointName/id of history

-history takes a tuple with two python datetime.datetime elements i.e this_month() = (datetime.datetime(2018, 2, 1, 0, 0), datetime.datetime(2018, 2, 28, 23, 59, 59, 999999)) for Feb 2018
+history takes a tuple with two python datetime.datetime elements or some strings like "today", "yesterday", "this_month", etc i.e this_month() = (datetime.datetime(2018, 2, 1, 0, 0), datetime.datetime(2018, 2, 28, 23, 59, 59, 999999)) for Feb 2018

 The query may return multiple points as well